 What You Can Do If You Are Involved in a Bus Accident

 Dealing with an accident or injury is stressful.
-Medical bills, insurance claims, time off work and other factors can make recovery hard.
-It is important to ask an attorney how long he or she has been practicing law specialized in commercial transportation matters.
+Medical bills, insurance claims, time off work, and other factors can make recovery hard.
+It is important to ask an attorney how long he or she has been practicing law focusing on commercial transportation matters.

-This will become more important when you have a case that involves complex legal issues and investigations, and it is also important that you find out if the lawyer has experience managing bus accident suits and to what degree.
+This will become more important when you have a case involving complex legal issues and investigations.
+It is also essential that you find out if the lawyer has experience managing bus accident suits and to what degree.
 A standard consumer lawyer may not be enough.
-One well versed in injury and accident cases should be consulted.
+One well-versed in injury and accident cases should be consulted.

-There are several issues that are unique to bus accident cases.
-For example, bus accident cases involve laws that are specific to bus companies and bus drivers.
-The attorney should understand the concept of "duty of care” that a mass carrier owes to their passengers.
+Several issues are unique to bus accident cases.
+For example, bus accident cases involve bus companies and bus drivers’ laws.
+The attorney should understand the “duty of care” that a mass carrier owes to their passengers.

 Lawyer Track Record

-The quality of the attorneys experience is also critical.
+The quality of the attorney’s experience is also critical.
 What is the law firm’s success rate?
 How much have they recovered for injured victims or their families?
 What is the law firm’s reputation?
-How are they rated by their clients and peers?
+How do their clients and peers rate them?
 Did you ask for a list of their case results?
-Results really matter in any profession and personal injury law is no exception.
+Results matter in any profession, and personal injury law is no exception.

 Also, ask the lawyer about how many cases they have settled and how many have gone to trial.

-Although a majority of personal injury cases settle out of court, it is good to know that your lawyer, in addition to being a skilled negotiator also has trial experience and can take the case to trial if necessary.
+Although most personal injury cases settle out of court, it is good to know that your lawyer, as a skilled negotiator, also has trial experience and can take the case to trial if necessary.

 Call and talk with one of our Anaheim bus accident lawyers.
 You may be entitled to compensation for your injuries.
-For over 40 years, Bisnar Chase has a proven track record of a 96% success rate for our clients.
-Call 949-203-3814 today.
+For over 45 years, Bisnar Chase has been helping people in and around the Anaheim area.
+Our firm has a proven track record with a 99% success rate for our clients.
+Call 949-203-3814 today for a free consultation.